apecloud/kubeblocks/docs/user_docs/installation/create_and_manege_a_cluster.md

     ```

   > **Note:**
-  > You can specify the engine type and version by adding `--cluster-definition` and `--app-version` flags.
+  > You can specify the engine type and version by adding `--cluster-definition` and `--cluster-version` flags.
 For example,
   >
   > ```
   > kbcli cluster create ac-cluster --cluster-definition=apecloud-wesql  --cluster-version=wesql-8.0.30 --components=mycluster.yaml --termination-policy=WipeOut